kukas/bachelor-thesis/poznamky/datasety.md

     - The length of the excerpts ranges from 10 to 32 seconds.
 93.69% of the frames of the dataset are labelled as voiced while 6.31% are unvoiced (in which case the pitch is set to be 0).

+## Wjazzd \cite{Pfleiderer}
+- monofonní sóla, transkripce obsahuje pouze hlavní nástroj, nikoli doprovod
+    - "polyfonní by bylo obtížné anotovat"
+    - tudíž se zde nemusí příliš řešit problém, jaký hlas je hlavní, dobře tu funguje původní MIREXová definice melodie
+- manuální transkripce přímo z audia pomocí Sonic Visualizer

+The twelve staff members involved in the transcription and annotation pro- cess were students of either musicology, music education or the jazz program at the Music University ‘Franz Liszt’ Weimar.
+They had various musical backgrounds but were in general familiar with jazz, mostly by both listening to and playing jazz.
+Despite a high level of expertise, the quality of the tran- scriptions inevitably varied according to the respective solos, transcribers and their form on the day

+Moreover, the transcribed pitches are highly accurate since they are cross-checked several times by several persons.
+Nevertheless, the transcriptions still involve a moment of fuzziness due to several subjective factors and algorithmic short-comings in regard to the metrical beat grid, pitch notation and the annotation of phrases and midlevel units.
+One has to keep these aspects in mind whenever one explores the data.

+Pitch transcription
+In regard to pitches, uncertainties were rather scarce.
+At the most, it some- times turned out to be difficult to determine a definite pitch within fast lines, very low tones and glissandi, as well as in the case of slides, ambiguously intoned tones and appoggiaturas or grace notes.
+While the cross-checked pitch notation is, in general, very precise, one has to keep in mind that every tone—even a very short appoggiatura or the many tones within a longer glissando—is notated in the same way an as, e. g., a long tone played over a whole bar.
+Slides at the beginning of a tone, ‘bends’ (raising or lowering the pitch within a tone) and ‘fall-offs’ at its ending were either notated as two (or more) separate tones or as one tone with an additional note (‘slide’, ‘bend’, ‘fall-off’) in the annotation text layer (see the glossary for further explanation).

+the transcribed part of the original audio recording is separated into a backing track, which includes the accompanying instruments, and a solo track, which includes the improvising soloist (cf. p.
+101).
+Then, the underlying tuning frequency is estimated from the backing track (cf. p.
+101).
+In the next step, we estimate tone-wise fundamental frequency contours and intensity contours from the isolated solo instrument track (cf. p.
+104 and p.
+109).
+Finally, we describe each contour using more abstract features such as the fundamental frequency modulation range or the median tone intensity (cf. p.
+104).

+- ladění
+    - první nahrávky jsou z dvacátých let, přitom A4=440 bylo definováno 1955
+    - piana se postupně rozlaďují
+    - artefakty nahrávek - zrychlování a zpomalování ovlivňuje ladění -> proto se musí z doprovodu před extrakcí f0 získat ladění
+        - piano a kontrabas jsou pro odhad f0 spolehlivější než sólové nástroje, které si s laděním v průběhu sóla hrají
+- fundamental frequency contour tracking
+    - dvě možnosti:
+        - sledovat nejbližší peak na spektrogramu
+        - spustit pYIN na hlavní nástroj

 ## Obecně
 - oproti jiným MIR odvětvím, speech recognition nebo image recognition je to málo dat \cite{Salamon2017}
     - možné zlepšení: